Cavalcade of the American Negro: Book

-There were several African-American ethnographies produced and published by the state-level and city-level projects during the duration of the New Deal’s Federal One creative arts programs.
+There were several African-American ethnographies produced and published by the state-level and city-level projects during the New Deal’s Federal One creative arts programs.
 A retrospective review of the literary output of the Federal Writers' Project said the 96-page Cavalcade of the American Negro: The Story of the Negro's Progress Over Seventy-Five Years was "probably, despite a number of factual errors, the best of the [Project's] early ethnic studies."
 Others believe that The Negro in Virginia (1940), supervised by Roscoe E. Lewis, is a more substantial work.

 The Cavalcade book, which drew, in part, upon some of the Slave Narratives material that was later published under the title Lay My Burden Down, had a print run of (and may have sold) 50,000 copies.
 Two editions were printed, a paperback priced at $0.25 and a "deluxe" clothbound hardback priced at $1.
 Cavalcade was the only title in the 1941 Illinois FWP catalog with more than one edition.

 Although unsigned, the work is generally agreed to have been written by Illinois Writers' Project employee Arna Bontemps, who is credited in the foreword as "editor of this work," and his assistants, Henry Bacon, Alvin Cannon, Herman Clayton, Fenton Johnson, Edward Joseph, and George D. Lewis.
 Johnson most likely wrote the chapters on African-American theater and poetry.
 The booklet is described as having been "hastily concocted" between March and the Exposition opening in July.

 The National Urban League magazine Opportunity described the content as "A history recounting the heroic exploits of the Negro as soldier and sailor in defense of this country…[that] gives a picture of the Negro's participation in the economic, civil and cultural growth of the nation."
 Later critics described this as the "contributions approach" to retelling African-American history, which was opposed to the "social problems approach."

 The Negro in Illinois: The WPA Papers (2013), quoting from an internal memo, reported that poet and professor Sterling Brown, who served as the Director of Negro Affairs for the Federal Writers Project was "disappointed" with the book.
 While commending the "fluency" he credited to Bontemps, he overall found the work "cautious" with "nothing to disturb the white or Negro reading publics."
 The contributions approach to African-American history, mentioned above, "sought to win higher regard for African Americans by stressing individual accomplishment in a manner that separated individuals from the group, ignored black cultural life, and implied that the standards of the dominant group were the only measurements of achievement."

 Bontemps and Jack Conroy repurposed some of the material they had gathered for Cavalcade of the American Negro in their 1945 book They Seek a City, about the ongoing Great Migration.